hmunye/llama.nvim/README.md

 #### `LlamaSubmitPrompt`
 - **Command**: `:LlamaSubmitPrompt`
 - **Action**: Submits the contents of the prompt buffer to the currently selected model.
-If `commands` alone are provided, they will be processed independently.
-This command also uses the `include_current_buffer` option to include the contents of the current buffer, if configured.
-The `LlamaSubmitPrompt` command and its associated keymap are scoped specifically to the prompt buffer.
+If only a `prompt command` is provided, it will be processed independently.
+The `LlamaSubmitPrompt` command and its associated keymap are scoped specifically to the prompt buffer only.

 ### Prompt Commands